python/cpython/Doc/library/ftplib.rst

    the method call ``login(user, passwd, acct)`` is made (where *passwd* and *acct* default to the empty string when not given).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if is not specified, or passed as None, the global default timeout setting will be used).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if is not specified, the global default timeout setting will be used).

    .. versionchanged:: 2.6
       *timeout* was added.